jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ## Deployment

 Now that you've been led through building a basic Rails application, it's time to get it up in front of people.
 When building an application, you will generally run it on your local machine, but for others to access the app, you need to **deploy** to a **server**.
 The easiest and most popular option for hosting (new) Rails applications is [Heroku](https://www.heroku.com).
 With some other providers, you need to set up the server, database, and other parts of the system, but with Heroku it can be as simple as running a few commands.
 Follow [this guide](https://devcenter.heroku.com/articles/getting-started-with-rails4) to get your app live.

+## Security

+Your Rails application will likely have users, who will need to **authenticate** to your application.
+This can happen via a simple username and password, or by doing **single-sign on** via Twitter, Facebook, etc.  Most authentication with 3rd-party services work through a process called [**OAuth**](http://oauth.net), though you'll generally use [an existing library](http://marcanguera.net/awesome-ruby/#awesome-ruby-authentication) to handle this for you.

+Logged-in users might be able to do certain things that logged-out users can't, and an administrator might be able to see something that other users can't... this is called **authorization**.

 ## Going deeper